w4bo/markdown/README.md

 Contributing
 ------------
-Apart from the example markdown documents and tests, which are placed in the `examples/` and `tests/` directories, the complete source code and documentation of the package are placed in the `markdown.dtx` document following the literate programming paradigm.
+Apart from the example markdown documents, tests and continuous integration, which are placed in the `examples/`, `tests/`, and `.circleci/` directories, the complete source code and documentation of the package are placed in the `markdown.dtx` document following the literate programming paradigm.

 When the file `markdown.ins` is interpreted using a Unicode-aware TeX engine, such as XeTeX (`xetex markdown.ins`) or LuaTeX (`luatex markdown.ins`), several